 20 | 2.8 | 8.6 |

-Just to be clear to go 1 mile in 10 minutes, you will need an overall pace of 6.2mph.
+Just to be clear, to go 1 mile in 10 minutes, you will need an overall pace of 6.2mph.
 If you start out at the slower pace of 4.5 mph, then you will need to go a lot faster than 6.2 mph right?
-You will keep this up as long as you can and, if you miss any of the checkpoint goals which are spaced two minutes apart all the way up to 20 minutes. you’ll have to get off the treadmill and go to the rower for the remainder of the block.
+You will keep this up as long as you can and if you miss any of the checkpoint goals which are spaced two minutes apart all the way up to 20 minutes.
+You’ll have to get off the treadmill and go to the rower for the remainder of the block.

-The first 10 minutes is one mile and, the last 10 minutes is 1.8 miles.
-So you see you have to go faster and faster and, to make it all this way you will need an average speed of 8.6 miles an hour for 20 minutes.
+The first 10 minutes is one mile and the last 10 minutes is 1.8 miles.
+So you see you have to go faster and faster and to make it all this way you will need an average speed of 8.6 miles an hour for 20 minutes.

 Catch me if you can in 3G Pacing Guide